BARRETTMEAG/Bioinformatics-Capstone-MeaghanBarrett/core_pan/README.md

 ### Parameter explanations:

-- --clean-mode strict – Mode that removes potential contamination. <br>
+- --clean-mode strict – Mode removes potential contamination. <br>
 - --remove-invalid-genes – Ignores invalid gene annotations. <br>
 - -a core – Generates core gene alignment. <br>
-- --aligner mafft – MAFFT used for multiple sequence alignment. <br>
+- --aligner mafft – MAFFT used for aligning multiple sequences. <br>
 - -t 8 – Uses 8 CPU threads for parallel processing. <br>

 Key output files from this workflow were copied into the repository’s core_pan/ folder for downstream analysis.

 ## Why?
 Panaroo was one of the recommended pangenome tools when searching online.
-CD-HIT & MAFFT are dependents needed.
-BAKTA and BUSCO were needed to complete Panaroo.
-IQ-TREE is needed to be able to see the NWK pylogenic tree.
+CD-HIT & MAFFT are the dependents needed.
+BAKTA and BUSCO were needed to complete assembly and annotation before using Panaroo.
+IQ-TREE is needed to see the NWK pylogenic tree.
 Cytoscape is good for seeing the gene shapes.

 ## Key Parameters and Choices
  - Core genes were defined as present in ≥ 99% of genomes; remaining genes classified as accessory.